Stals/hugo-share-buttons/README.md

 Also note that if your runing hugo locally with ```hugo server```, then you may need to stop it and re-run for changes to take effect.

+Instead of copying the .html file you can also use a [submodule](https://devconnected.com/how-to-add-and-update-git-submodules/), it is more involved but may allow for easier updates in the future.

 ## Settings

 ### - networks (required)